erkandem/swagccg-py2py/README.md

 This tool aims to place itself between those two categories.

 On top of that, I would expect a programming language to be able to create its own tools.
-While Java is  a mature and well established language, it might not be within the proficiency portfolio of each and everyone.
+While Java is a mature and well established language, it might not be within the proficiency portfolio of each and everyone - not to mention the author.

 ## Get the Code